ahuacate/pve-nas/README.md

 ## 1.3.
 PVE RAM recommendations
 A Ubuntu NAS CT requires only 512MB RAM because the LVM or ZFS backend storage is managed by the Proxmox host.
 In practice, install as much RAM as you can get for your hardware/budget.

-A ZFS backend depends heavily on RAM, so you need at least 16GB (Recommend 32GB).
+A ZFS backend depends heavily on RAM, so you need at least 16GB (32GB recommended).

 OMV specifies a minimum of 8GB RAM.

 <hr>

 # 2. OMV NAS VM
-Prepare your PVE host with a PCIe SAS/SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i) or use Direct Attached storage.
+Prepare your PVE host with a PCIe SAS/SATA/NVMe HBA Adapter Card (i.e LSI 9207-8i) or use Direct Attached Storage (requires [IOMMU enabled](https://pve.proxmox.com/wiki/Pci_passthrough)).
 Connect all the storage and parity disks.
 Make a note of the device IDs (i.e /dev/sda).

 ## 2.1.
 Create the OMV NAS VM
 Use this script to start the PVE NAS Installer.
-The User will be prompted to select an installation type.
+You will be prompted to select an installation type.
 Select `Omv Nas - OMV based NAS`.
 Run in a PVE host SSH terminal.

 ```bash
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/pve-nas/main/pve_nas_installer.sh)"